stafiprotocol/stafi-node/README.md

 ### Upgrade

 Make sure you are on the right branch.
+And there is no need to shut down your node when recompiling.

 ```bash
 git pull